simonprickett/local-aircraft-tracker/enricher/README.md

 This component calls the API to fetch that data, storing it back in the Redis Hash representing the flight.
 It also uses static lookup data in Redis sets `types:widebody` and `types:quad` to add data items to the flight's hash that act as true/false (1/0) flags for whether the aircraft is a widebody and/or quad jet.

+FlightAware doesn't always return the ICAO type code we'd like to display - for example it sometimes reports the Airbus A220-100 and A220-300 using their old Bombardier CSeries codes, `BCS1` and `BCS3`.
+Before saving the flight's details, the enricher looks up a `types:aircraft:<type code>` Redis hash (e.g. `types:aircraft:BCS3`) for the type code FlightAware returned.
+If one exists, its `display_type` field is used as the flight's `aircraft_type` instead (and everywhere else that type is used, such as the widebody/quad checks and the aircraft type stats below) - if there's no matching hash, the type code from FlightAware is used unchanged.

 The enricher also records statistics about the aircraft seen in the following Redis data structures ([see the bonus video for details](https://www.youtube.com/watch?v=ttXq_E4Galw)):

 * [Set](https://redis.io/docs/data-types/sets/): The key for this is `stats:planesseen`.
 It is used to record the registrations of each plane seen.
 We can use the [`SCARD` command](https://redis.io/commands/scard/) to get the cardinality of the Set (how many different planes have we seen), the [`SISMEMBER` command](https://redis.io/commands/sismember/) to see whether we have seen a given registration, and the [`SSCAN`](https://redis.io/commands/sscan/) or [`SMEMBERS`](https://redis.io/commands/smembers/) commands to retrive all of the registrations seen.
 The benefit of using a Set here is that we can do all of these things, the downside is that because we keep all of the data the memory used by the Set will grow over time and may become a problem.